Producer | Writer

 John Langridge’s acclaimed debut Walking Shadows, premiered at the Cannes Film Festival in May 2000 and was subsequently selected for the Portobello Film Festival in September of that year.
 Going on to further develop his own unique style with numerous shorts, including the experimental Home Help (2002) and Away (2006), John made his feature debut in 2011 with the darkly comic thriller, Four, starring Martin Compston, Craig Conway, Sean Pertwee and Keirston Wareing.

-Shot in fourteen consecutive nights in a single location in London and on a budget of less than £100,000, the film was a triumph of low-budget film making, picked up and distributed to solid reviews in the UK by High Flyers Films and subsequently by Final Cut Films internationally.
+Picked up and distributed to solid reviews in the UK by High Flyers Films and subsequently by Final Cut Films internationally.
 Four premiered at the Empire Leicester Square in October 2011.

 Morgan has been an actor since his debut at the tender age of 9 in the BBC drama The Citadel.
 He has a BA Hons degree in Drama and American History from Brunel University.